Don't let the bad guy's spam your web forms!

 - When they find such a page the "bot" fills out the form and submits it, and typically the content will contain lots of links to spammy web sites.

-For the most part of course this project seems hopeless.
-There aren't many bloggers who will allow un-moderated comments to get posted on their site surely?
-And those that do are bound to set up some anti-spam filter (such as askimet)!
+Now to you or I this project might seem hopeless.
+There aren't many bloggers who will allow unmoderated comments to get posted on their site surely?
+And those that do are bound to set up some anti-spam filter (such as Akismet)!
 The same must surely be true of guest books?
 But of course spammers are not stupid.
 Far from it.
 They use highly automated systems with a scatter-gun approach.
 If it just gets a result in just one in one hundred thousand attempts, they can be on to a winner.
 The cost to them is negligible - but of course the aggravation you suffer can be extreme!

 And this is the problem - these form spammers will waste your time with their junk form submissions.
 They don't care very much to distinguish between forms that can post comments on a blog or on a guest book from other kinds of form, such as simple contact forms.
 Why should they bother?